decaporg/decap-cms/website/content/blog/deploy-preview-links.md

 ![Deploy preview link for unpublished content](/img/preview-link-unpublished.png)

 ## Deep links

-Deploy preview links generally direct to the root of a site, but Netlify CMS provides a method for deep linking, so deploy preview links navigate straight to the piece of content being edited.
+Deploy preview links generally direct to the root of a site, but Netlify CMS can also link straight to the piece of content being edited.
 By [providing a string template](/docs/deploy-preview-links) for each collection, you can get links that go right where editors expect them to.
+More complex URL's can be constructed [using date information](/docs/deploy-preview-links/#dates-in-preview-paths) from your content files.

 ## Unpublished vs. published
 If you're not using the editorial workflow, you may not feel you need this very much.
 Whenever you